Kevin-Robertson/Powermad/README.md

 ### Grant-ADIDNSPermission

-This function adds an ACE to an DNS node or zone DACL.
+This function adds an ACE to a DNS node or zone DACL.

 ##### Example: